equalitie/ouinet/doc/http-headers.md

 the response from the origin has been forwarded to the requesting Ouinet client.

-This avoids delays that may affect the browsing experience, but it also means that clients have no easy way of identifying and seeding the descriptor corresponding to the request/response whose content they are seeding (in fact, looking up its URI may yield a descriptor for different data or an unrelated request).
+This avoids delays that may affect the browsing experience (hence this is the default behaviour), but it also means that clients have no easy way of identifying and seeding the descriptor corresponding to the request/response whose content they are seeding (in fact, looking up its URI may yield a descriptor for different data or an unrelated request).

 To help identify the descriptor, injector HTTP responses (either from the origin or the cache) include an `X-Ouinet-Injection-ID`  header with an